nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 simple threshold-based preamble detection model in ns-3, called ``ThresholdPreambleDetectionModel``.
 If there is no preamble detection model, the preamble is assumed to have been detected.
+It is important to note that, starting with the ns-3.30 release, the default in the WifiPhyHelper is to add the ``ThresholdPreambleDetectionModel`` with a threshold RSSI of -82 dBm, and a threshold SNR of 4 dB.
+Both the RSSI and SNR must be above these respective values for the preamble to be successfully detected.
+The default sensitivity has been reduced in ns-3.30 compared with that of previous releases, so some packet receptions that were previously successful will now fail on this check.
+More details on the modeling behind this change are provided in [lanante2019]_.

 In a real system, the ``EndReceive ()`` time would not be determined until later when the PHY headers are successfully decoded,